higherkindness/mu-scala/docs/src/main/tut/patterns.md

 ### Service testing

-Thanks to `withServerChannel` from the package `freestyle.rpc.testing.servers`, you will be able to run in-memory instances of the server, which is very convenient for testing purposes.
+Thanks to `withServerChannel` from the package `mu.rpc.testing.servers`, you will be able to run in-memory instances of the server, which is very convenient for testing purposes.
 Below, a very simple property-based test for proving `Greeter.sayHello`:

 ```tut:silent
 import mu.rpc.testing.servers.withServerChannel